-As at the time of writing, no significant developments in the field of pharmaceutical advertising are expected in the next year.
+At the time of writing, there are no significant developments in the field of pharmaceutical advertising expected in the next year.

 9.3 Are there any general practice or enforcement trends that have become apparent in your jurisdiction over the last year or so?